Your Guide to New Jersey Probate

 • Assets contained within a revocable living trust.

-If a will is not properly executed, probate can be denied by Surrogate Court.
+If a will is not properly executed, probate can be denied by the Surrogate Court.
 The court would then enter an Order of Doubt or Difficulty and the case would go to the New Jersey Supreme Court.

 Christine Matus